lecongaizu/Deep-Learning-Tensorflow/README.md

 # Tensorflow-Neural-Networks
-This source is implemented some neural networks using Tensorflow framework.
+This source code is used as Tensorflow Tutorial for a beginer.

-I used to MNIST dataset for testing all code
+This is structure of this tutorial.

 1_Neuralnetworks: Neural Network, Convolutional Neural Network .